People skills are an essential part of work, life, and social success. When you have strong people skills, you are better able to:

 People who are not charismatic:

-- Are seen as cold or intimidating — people have trouble opening up, trusting and getting to know them
+- are seen as cold or intimidating — people have trouble opening up, trusting and getting to know them

-- Are only warm or only competent — without both, you are not considered charismatic
+- are only warm or only competent — without both, you are not considered charismatic

 People who are highly charismatic:

-- Are seen as highly warm– they are approachable, trustworthy and likable
+- are seen as highly warm–they are approachable, trustworthy, and likable

-- Are seen as highly competent–they are seen as dependable, capable and knowledgeable
+- are seen as highly competent–they are seen as dependable, capable and knowledgeable

 Action Step: My team and I developed a charisma quiz based on the charisma research.
 See where you fall on our charisma spectrum.

-People Skill #10: Be an Influential Leader
+Be an Influential Leader

-You do not have to be leading a company or the president of an organization to be considered a leader.
-Leaders in both work life and social life are able to get buy in, rally teams and generate camaraderie.
+You do not have to be leading a company or be the president of an organization to be considered a leader.
+Leaders in both work life and social life are able to get buy-in, rally teams and generate camaraderie.
 I do not believe the opposite of a leader is a follower.
 In fact, sometimes it’s great to be a follower — when you are learning something new or want to be taken on an adventure.
 It’s almost impossible to be a leader if you struggle with the 3 A’s.

 - Apathy: Do you love your life?
 Do you wake up to the day excited?
 Apathy is when we have a lack of enthusiasm or interest in our lives or the things we do.
 Leaders fight apathy by choosing to be around people or do activities that truly excite them.